 Research Expertise: Competition Law, Patents, Intelelctual Property, Internet Law, Regulated Industries.

-Richard Li-dar Wang (王立達) is now Distinguished Professor at the College of Law, National Chengchi University (NCCU Law) in Taipei, Taiwan.
-He is also an affiliated faculty member of the Center for Intellectual Property Research, Indiana University Maurer School of Law, a trustee of the Taiwan Competition Law Institute, and a supervisor for the Patent Search Center.
+Richard Li-dar Wang (王立達) is now Distinguished Professor at the College of Law, National Chengchi University (NCCU Law), and the Editor-in-Chief of Chengchi Law Review, a well-recognized top law journal in Taiwan.
+He is a steering trustee and the academic convenor of the Taiwan Competition Law Institute, and an affiliated faculty member of the Center for Intellectual Property Research, Indiana University Maurer School of Law.
 Prof. Wang's research primarily focuses on competition law and patent law.
-He is teaching and doing research on internet law and regulated industries as well.
+He is teaching and doing research on digital economy, internet law,intellectual property and regulated industries as well.
 He accomplished his S.J.D. degree from Indiana–Maurer at Bloomington in 2007, and also a graduate of Georgetown Law Center (LL.M.
 2004).

 Prof. Wang served as the Associate Dean for Executive Education and International Affairs at NCCU Law between the summer of 2017 and of 2019.
 During his tenure, the QS World University ranking of NCCU Law rose 100 places, three dual-degree agreements with U.S., U.K. and Australia law schools were concluded, and an English-taught program for undergraduate law students and a credit-bearing training program for corporate governance professionals were established.
 He co-organized a transnational summer program in 2019, featuring professors from law schools in the U.S., Germany and Japan, and also assisted the executive LLM program setting up an alumni and student union in 2018, which have been hosting a number of academic or sociable events each semester ever since.

 Prior to academia, Prof. Wang worked for the Taiwan Fair Trade Commission.
-He investigated anticompetitive cases arising from the petroleum and pharmaceutical industries, and unfair business practices in numerous sectors.
-Later on, he became a consultant to the Vice Chairperson of the Commission, advising him on legal and policy matters on a daily basis.
+He investigated anticompetitive cases of the petroleum and pharmaceutical industries, and unfair business practices across numerous sectors.
+Later on, he became a consultant to the Vice Chairperson of the Commission, advising him on legal and policy matters.